-The Building Fund is an innovation platform that scales concepts into projects and projects into movements, brick by brick.
+The Building Fund is an innovation platform that scales creative ideas into community projects, and community projects into cultural movements—brick by brick.

 — Anonymous 2025 Artists’ Needs Assessment Respondent